 If your patch loosens before it is time to remove it, you may apply medical adhesive tape or surgical bandages around the edges of the patch to keep it in place.
 Do not cover the entire patch with bandages or tape, and do not wrap bandages or tape all the way around your arm.
 Call your doctor if your patch comes more than half-way off or if it becomes damaged.

 Take the foil pouch out of the carton.
-Tear open the foil pouch at the slit and and remove the patch.
-Each patch is stuck onto a thin plastic liner and a seperate rigid plastic film.
+Tear open the foil pouch at the slit and remove the patch.
+Each patch is stuck onto a thin plastic liner and a separate rigid plastic film.
 Do not open the pouch in advance, because you must apply the patch as soon as you remove it from the pouch.
 Do not try to cut the patch into pieces.